-The fresh water tank is filled through the lockable cap on the exterior of the vehicle.
+The fresh water tank is filled through the Whale socket on the offside of the vehicle using the special hose supplied.

 All pipe work is manufactured to food grade material specification.

 Breathers

 Both tanks are fitted with breathers, which allow air displacement when filling.
 When filling the fresh water tank, water may escape through these breathers; this should give no cause for concern.